mori-b/aioconnectors/README.md

 ### 7.Testing command line tools supported.

--To sends pings to a remote connector, and prints its replies.
+-To send pings to a remote connector, and print its replies.

     python3 -m aioconnectors ping <config_json_path>

--To simulate a simple application waiting for messages, and prints all received messages.
+-To simulate a simple application waiting for messages, and print all received messages.
 Your application should not wait for incoming messages when using this testing tool.

     python3 -m aioconnectors test_receive_messages <config_json_path>